How I Work

 Themes are a good choice if you:

-- Want your website done quickly (It takes about 2 weeks)
+- Your website needs to be done quickly (It takes about 2 weeks)

-- Want a beautiful site, but at a lower cost (Theme setup is $1750)
+- Need a beautiful web site, but at a lower cost (Theme setup is $1750)

-- Want a design that is already complete and is geared to appeal to the masses
+- A design that is already complete and is geared to appeal to the masses

 - Don’t mind that many other businesses will be using this theme as well